qgenlab/DiffMethylTools/README.md

 By combining flexibility with usability, DiffMethylTools provides researchers with a practical and efficient platform for epigenomic analysis.
 It supports high-throughput and reproducible workflows and is especially well-suited for studies investigating the role of DNA methylation in development, differentiation, and disease progression.

+*This tutorial is still a work in progress.*

 ## Installation
 ### Install python dependencies
 To create DiffMethylTools environment, run: